-Part B Mathematics students must offer 8 units for examination selected from the schedule of units for Part B. The draft list of courses will be published in Trinity term 2019 and you will be asked to register for the options you intend to take by the end of week 10.
+Part B Mathematics students must offer 8 units for examination selected from the schedule of units for Part B. We will get in touch in Trinity Term and you will be asked to register for the options you intend to take by the end of week 11.
 You may alter the options you have registered for after this but it is helpful if your registration is as accurate as possible.
-An options fair will be held in Trinity term and at this representatives from the subject panels will be available to discuss the courses offered and answer any questions you have.
+Options Fair resources will be released online in Trinity term and you have have an opportunity to submit a questions to the 2021-22 lecturers using the Options Fair: Ask a question form.

 Mathematics and Philosophy

 Part B Mathematics and Philosophy students must offer the following for examination: